fyrox-book/fyrox-book.github.io/src/rg3d/introduction.md

 - Specific genres - games with destructible environment and so on.

 Note that the list does not include games with vast worlds, why so?
-The reason is that such games does **not** process every tiny object in the world at once, instead they split the world in small chunks and process the chunk and process only few chunks at once, those where the player is present.
+The reason is that such games does **not** process every tiny object in the world at once, instead they split the world in small chunks and process only few chunks at once, those where the player is present.

 The rest of genres operate on a tiny amount of object compared to those up above, maybe a few hundreds at max.
 One might say - hey, each object could contain lots of tiny "moving parts", what's about them?
 Usually each